yetanotherco/aligned_layer/docs/guides/2_integration_aligned_into_your_application.md

 Also, you will need a way to check that the proven program is your own.

-The aligned CLI provides a way for you to get the verification key commitment without actually generating and submitting a proof.
+The Aligned CLI provides a way for you to get the verification key commitment without actually generating and submitting a proof.

 You can do this by running the following command: